 With increased population in our society today, one of the major challenges we are facing proper rubbish disposal.
 The amount of waste generated in households, offices and industries is a lot.
-Yet, most people do not know how to dispose these waste properly.
-Whether it is plastic bag, broken glass, absolute electronic gadgets, food waste or used battery cells, they all need to be disposed properly in order to reduce the amount of harm they are causing in our environment.
+Yet, most people do not know how to dispose of this waste properly.
+Whether it is plastic bags, broken glass, absolute electronic gadgets, food waste or used battery cells, they all need to be disposed of properly in order to reduce the amount of harm they are causing in our environment.

 1) Production of too much waste

 The main reason why proper rubbish disposal is a challenge is that we are producing too much waste.
 Every day, each household produces kilograms of waste from plastic packing bags, food waste, outdated and spoilt electronic gadgets, old clothes and broken furniture.
 Since people want to get rid of the waste immediately, the waste ends up in a landfill or burnt, which is a major threat to our environment.

 In addition, in an attempt to maximise profits, most industries are producing single-use products without prioritising recycling or reusing them.
 Water bottles, single-use straws, cutlery and plastic bags are the major waste collected in urban areas.

 2) Lax regulations and policies